vonZ/myPlaces2.0/resources/grunt/README.md

-TYRÈNS 3.0
+MyPlaces 2.0
 =================================

-Frontedn resource README for Tyréns 3.0.
+Frontedn resource README for MyPlaces 2.0.
 The installation guide works for Windows only.

 Symbol explanations: